ZEISS-PiWeb/PiWeb-Api/_pages/021-serviceinformation.md

 ## {{ page.sections['general'] }}

 Fetching service information is guaranteed to be very fast and is therefore well suited for checking the connection.
 This method can always be invoked without having credentials specified.
-The first time service information are fetched from the server database statistics values need to be created.
-As the service information call should return immediately statistics creation is triggered in a separate task.
-Therefore the statistical values partCount, characteristicsCount, measurementsCount and valuesCount stays empty in the first response but should generally contain values on the second call.
+The first time service information are fetched from the server, database statistics values need to be created.
+As the service information call should return immediately, statistics creation is triggered in a separate task.
+Therefore, the statistical values _**partCount**_, _**characteristicsCount**_, _**measurementsCount**_ and _**valuesCount**_ stay empty in the first response, but should generally contain values on the second call.

-The ServiceInformation object which is returned contains of the following properties:
+The ServiceInformation object, which is returned, contains of the following properties:

 Property | Description
 ---------|-------------
-serverName | The name of the PiWeb server as it is specified in the server settings dialog version | The version number of the PiWeb server securityEnabled | Indicates if security is server side enabled or not. edition | The database edition.
+serverName | The name of the PiWeb server as it is specified in the server settings dialog version | The version number of the PiWeb server securityEnabled | Indicates whether security is server side enabled or not. edition | The database edition.
 Should generally be PiwebDB. versionWsdlMajor | The major version number of the interface. versionWsdlMinor | The minor version number of the interface.